martinteoharov/martinteoharov/README.md

 ---
 Currently focusing on:
-- PixPox: A Game Engine written in rust, built around the concept of simulating every pixels using cellular automaton rules.
+- PixPox: A Game Engine written in rust, built around the concept of simulating every pixel using cellular automaton rules.

 Read more about my interests, projects and achievements on https://martinteoharov.com